josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/☁️_Kabbalist_Futurism/📚_Which_Yisrael/README.md

 ### 🌿 Eretz Yisrael — ארץ ישראל
 **The Land of Israel.**

-A geographic, historical, textual, religious, and cultural object whose meanings substantially predate the modern State of Israel.
+A geographic, historical, textual, religious, and cultural object whose meanings substantially predate Medinat Yisrael.

 Eretz Yisrael and Medinat Yisrael overlap geographically and symbolically, but they are not synonyms.

+Jewish understandings of Eretz Yisrael have themselves varied across historical periods and traditions.

-A relationship to land is not automatically a position on the boundaries, institutions, governments, or conduct of a contemporary state.
+A relationship to Eretz Yisrael therefore does not automatically establish a position on the boundaries, institutions, governments, laws, or conduct of Medinat Yisrael.

 ---